-The PAT trading scheme establishes precise energy reduction targets to cut emissions from energy intensive industrial sectors by issuing Energy Saving Certificates to industries that surpass the targets.
-Energy Saving Certificates are each worth one metric tonne of oil equivalent.
-However, the certificates must be purchased through a centralized trading system run by the Indian Energy Exchange by industries that are unable to reach these targets.
+&lt;sup>15 The Evolution of the Clean Energy Cess on Coal Production in India', industries that are unable to reach these targets.
 Industries that do not purchase the certificates or meet the targets by their own actions are liable to financial penalty under the Energy Conservation Act, 2001.
-The PAT scheme has been implemented in six cycles, the most recent of which was cycle 6 that began in April 2020 and covered 1073 industries as well as 13 industrial and service sectors, accounting for 50% of India's primary consumption.
-These sectors are: aluminium, cement, fertilizer, pulp and paper, thermal power plant, chlor-alkali, iron and steel, textile, railways, petroleum refinery, petrochemicals, DISCOMs and hotels (under commercial buildings).
-The PAT program's execution is broken down into three phases, the last of which is the shift toward a cap and trade system.
-It is regarded as the foundation over which a voluntary carbon market (VCM) can be established.
+The PAT scheme has been implemented in several cycles.
+Cycle 6 began in April 2020 and covered 1073 industries as well as 13 industrial and service sectors, accounting for 50% of India's primary consumption.
+These sectors are: aluminium, cement, fertilizer, pulp and paper, thermal power plant, chlor-alkali, iron and steel, textile, railways, petroleum refinery, petrochemicals, distribution companies (DISCOMs) and hotels (under commercial buildings).
+Cycle 7 was notified for the period of FY 2022-23 to 2024-25 wherein 707 designated consumers have been notified with overall energy saving target of 8.485 MTOE.
+It extends to the following 9 energy-intensive sectors: aluminium, cement, chlor-alkali, iron and steel, pulp and paper, textiles, thermal power plants, railways and DISCOM.